unohee/InfiniteMachine/README.md

 MIDI-compatible software : allows to connect external instrument such as Elektron Machinedrum (natively supported in current build*)

 ##Dependencies
-Requiring openFrameworks addons to build : ofxMaxim, ofxDatGui, ofxOSC, ofxMidi...
+Ableton Live 9 with Max 4 Live (for Slave mode) Requiring openFrameworks addons to build : ofxMaxim, ofxDatGui, ofxOSC, ofxMidi...
 **TESTED on OSX El Capitan, Xcode 7.3.1